International Foundation Year - Business

 Progression degrees

-On successful completion, you will be eligible to progress onto the following Coventry University or Coventry University London degrees (subject to meeting the specified entry criteria):
+Upon successful completion of the Business International Foundation Year (IFY), you will be eligible to progress onto the following Coventry University or Coventry University London1 degrees (subject to meeting all specified entry criteria):

 When I started, I wasn’t doing well; although I tried to do my best, it just wasn’t enough.
 But through the help of the teachers, they made everything easier for me and it became possible to be where I am right now.
 I am very satisfied with how they have supported me.